bigwiginfohub-wq/tba-publications/README.md

 5. Use `self_audit_guide.md` to audit your own thinking.
 6. Explore `emergent_gravity/` for gravitational physics and engineering.
 7. Run `galaxy_pipeline/` to identify uncataloged extragalactic sources.
+8. Explore `quantum_cf/` to test Cf on IBM's quantum hardware.
+9. Explore `medical_cf/` to apply Cf to human physiology and coma recovery.

 ---